 Labiaplasty performed as a reduction surgery is meant to be a one-time, long-lasting procedure.
 Unless complications develop, you may never need this surgery again.
 Enhancement labiaplasty with injections of fat or fillers may need additional “touch-ups” over time.

-You should know that if you choose to have children after your procedure, your labiaplasty may be affected.
+You should know that choosing to have children after your procedure may affect your labiaplasty.
 Many people choose to wait to have their labiaplasty until after they’ve completed their families.